 FDF Scotland works with policy and communications experts from across the FDF to help members navigate the complex and fast evolving policy landscape and keep you abreast of the latest developments in Scotland and across the UK.

-FDF Scotland is proud to be part of the Scotland Food & Drink partnership – we have an ambition of sustainably growing Scottish food and drink turnover to £30 billion by 2030.
+FDF Scotland is proud to be part of the Scotland Food & Drink partnership – a unique collaboration between industry organisations from across the food supply chain, Scottish Government and its agencies.